-WELCOME TO A MEETING OF

-THE ONTARIO INTERNATIONAL AIRPORT AUTHORITY
+WELCOME TO A MEETING OF THE ONTARIO INTERNATIONAL AIRPORT AUTHORITY

-- All documents for public review are on file at the Ontario International Airport Administration Offices located at 1923 E. Avion Street, Ontario, CA 91761. - This meeting is streamed live from our YouTube channel at https://www.youtube.com/@flyont/streams.
-Streaming will be for listening only and not participation.
-Public Comments will be taken by email or in-person only.
-This is a pilot stream, so errors and bugs may occur.
-If you have any issues, feel free to email clerk@flyontario.com for resolution after the meeting. - Anyone wishing to speak during public comment, or on an agenda item, will be required to fill out a Request to Address Card (blue slip).
+- All documents for public review are on file at the Ontario International Airport Administration Offices located at 1923 E. Avion Street, Ontario, CA 91761. - Anyone wishing to speak during public comment or on an item will be required to fill out a blue slip.
 Blue slips must be turned in prior to public comment beginning or before an agenda item is taken up.
-The Secretary/Assistant Secretary will not accept blue slips after that time. - You may submit public comments by e-mail to publiccomment@flyontario.com no later than 4:00 p.m. the day before the meeting.
+The Secretary/Assistant Secretary will not accept blue slips and an opportunity to speak will not be taken after that time. - You may submit public comments by e-mail to publiccomment@flyontario.com no later than 4:00 p.m. the day before the meeting.
 Please identify the Agenda item you wish to address in your comments.
 All e-mail comments will be included in the meeting record. - Comments will be limited to 3 minutes.
 Speakers will be alerted when their time is up and no further comments will be permitted.
 Speakers are then to return to their seats. - In accordance with State Law, remarks during public comment are to be limited to subjects within the Authority's jurisdiction.
 Remarks on other agenda items will be limited to those items. - Remarks from those seated or standing in the back of the Board Room will not be permitted.
 All those wishing to speak, including Commissioners and Staff, need to be recognized by the Authority President before speaking. - Sign language interpreters, communication access real-time transcription, assistive listening devices, or other auxiliary aids and/or services may be provided upon request.
 To ensure availability, you are advised to make your request at least 72 hours prior to the meeting you wish to attend.
 Due to difficulties in securing Sign Language Interpreters, five or more business days' notice is strongly recommended.
 Any members of the public who require special assistance or a reasonable accommodation to participate may contact the Board Clerk at (909) 544-5307 or clerk@flyontario.com.

-CALL TO ORDER (OPEN SESSION)
+1. CALL TO ORDER

-ROLL CALL
+2. ROLL CALL